 Here are answers to some of the more frequently asked questions by prospective TCOM students:

 How many students does TCOM admit each year?

-For 2014, we plan to have approximately 230 first-year students.
-Since we’re a state-supported medical school, we’re required to hold at least 90% of our seats in each incoming class for Texas residents.
+We usually plan to have approximately 230 first-year students.
+Since we’re a state-supported medical school, we’re required to fill at least 90% of our seats in each incoming class for Texas residents.
 The remaining 10% are open to non-residents.